Inklingo

 NounB1General

-Use 'clase' when referring to a specific sort or kind of thing, often implying a broader grouping or quality.
+Use 'clase' when referring to a specific sort or category, often implying a more defined grouping than 'tipo'.

 Three distinct, clearly separated piles of objects: one pile of red apples, one pile of yellow bananas, and one pile of green limes, illustrating different kinds or types of fruit.